AnyBody/anybody-tutorial/A_Getting_started/lesson1.rst

 -  The posture is defined by the joint angles for all major joints except the ankles.

--  The model automatically balances by maintaining its center of mass vertically above the ankle joints.
-Eg., If the arms extend forward, the moves backward to maintain the balance.
+-  The model automatically balances itself by maintaining its center of mass vertically above the ankle joints.
+   E.g., if the arms move forward, the entire body moves backwards to maintain the balance.

 -  External forces can be applied to predefined nodes on the model.
 Muscle forces may change, to resist these forces and maintain balance.